titpetric/microservice/articles/2019-12-04-make-dynamic-makefile-targets.md

 > It shouldn't really be used, but as far as providing some test output, it's the shortest
 > way to do that.
 We will throw this program away, so don't pay it much attention.

-Now, we want our app to build all the applications under `cmd/`, by running `make build`.
+Using what we learned for dynamic targets with the `rpc` target, let's create a `build` target which will build all the applications we will put under `cmd/` by running `make build`.

 ~~~Makefile
 build: export GOOS = linux